 Sakura Mochi

-Sakura Mochi is a delightful traditional Japanese sweet that you simply must try during the spring!
+Sakura Mochi is a delightful traditional Japanese sweet you simply must try in spring!
 This tasty treat is made with salt-preserved cherry blossom flowers, giving it a unique and lovely flavour.
 Each piece is wrapped in a cherry blossom leaf, making it not just delicious but also a beautiful addition to your hanami experience.
 Don’t miss out on this seasonal delight while you enjoy the blossoms!

 Inari Sushi